-Container Level 3 controls require either that the container vented directly through a closed-vent system to a control device or container vented inside an enclosure (designed and operated in accordance with Procedure T in 40 CFR 52.741) which is vented through a closed-vent system to a combustion device.
-Compliance information for containers vented inside an enclosure which is vented through a closed-vent system to a combustion control device or directly to a flare, boiler, process heater, condenser or carbon absorption system may be found in the appropriate U.S. EPA Region 7 Environmental Managers Guidance Module.
+Container Level 3 controls require that the container vented directly through a closed-vent system to a control device or container vented inside an enclosure (designed and operated in accordance with Procedure T in 40 CFR 52.741) which is vented through a closed-vent system to a combustion device.
+Compliance information for containers vented inside an enclosure which is vented through a closed-vent system to a combustion control device or directly to a control device other than a flare may be found in the appropriate U.S. EPA Region 7 Environmental Managers Guidance Module.